Enquire About This Tour Code SESH Singapore to Ho Chi Minh City

 Traffic in the city is fairly hectic at the best of times but getting around is suprisingly easy by taxi or motorbike taxi, although drivers may not always speak English.
 Bus is the only form of public transport and motorbikes rule the road; there are around 3 million motorbikes cruising around the streets of Ho Chi Minh City.

-If you're interested in the history of the Vietnam War make sure you visit the War Remnants Museum and the Reunification Hall.
+If you're interested in the history of the Vietnam War make sure you visit the War Remnants Museum and the Reunification Hall before you leave the city.
 If you're less of a history buff and more in the mood to haggle for a bargain, don't miss Ho Chi Minh's largest market, the Ben Thanh Market.
 You can buy everything from cosmetics to live ducks here.
 There are also numerous food stalls at this market, and at the popular night market nearby.
 The food in Ho Chi Minh is some of the best and most diverse in all of Vietnam so make sure you eat well during your stay.
 There are also many bars and clubs to spend your evening in.

 Day 22 to 22 - Depart Ho Chi Minh City